IliasMaz/IliasMaz/README.md

 ⬛───────────────────────────────

+- 💻 Full-Stack Software Engineer in Deloitte
 - 🎓 Math background + MSc in Software Development
-- 💻 Working with Python, Java, JavaScript, React
+- 💻 Working with Python, Java, JavaScript, PHP, Laravel, React , Vue.js
 - 🤖 Exploring agentic AI and modern software systems
-- 🧠 Experimenting on Data Analysis, ML and DL
 - 🕶️ This repo is where I share projects, ideas and experiments

 ⬛───────────────────────────────